szhorvat/MaTeX/README.md

 The LaTeX code is interpreted in math mode.
 Remember to escape backlashes (i.e. type *two* `\` characters when you mean one) when writing LaTeX code in Mathematica strings, e.g.

     MaTeX["\\sum_{k=1}^{\\infty} \\frac{1}{k}"]

+Multiple expressions can also be processed in one go:

+    MaTeX[{
+      "\\frac{x^2}{\\sqrt{3}}",
+      HoldForm[Integrate[Sin[x], {x, 0, 2 Pi}]],
+      Expand[(1 + x)^5]
+    }]

+Processing a list of expressions together involves a single run of LaTeX, thus is much faster than processing each separately.

 ## Notes on performance

 The limiting factor in the speed of `MaTeX` calls is running the `pdflatex` process, which might take as long as a second and cannot be sped up further.
 However, MaTeX caches results, making subsequent calls with the same TeX code near-instantaneous.
+MaTeX can also process a list of expressions using a single run of LaTeX, which is much faster than processing each separately.

 ## Revision history